mattiasu96/Recommender-Systems-Challenge/README.md

 # FAQ
 This section aims at helping future students with possible FAQ and problems we faced during the competition.

-1. **I don't know where to start, how I choose my recommender/model?**
+1. **I don't know where to start, how I do choose my recommender/model?**